softworkz/embyuserwiki/Users.md

 ### Local Access

-If a password is configured, you can choose to allow in-network access without the use of a password.
+If a password is configured, you can choose to allow in-home network access without the use of a password.

 ![](images/server/users12.png)